afn1947/ex04hashing/README.md

 ## Instructions
 1. Clone the  repo
+2. install the argon2-cffi 20.1.0 by running `pip install argon2-cffi` or a different way https://pypi.org/project/argon2-cffi/
-2. Open the project and run hashing.py with python 3
+3. run hashing.py with python 3
-3. Enter a password and it will print the hash of the password
+4. Enter a password and it will print the hash of the password